Lamden/lamden_link_docs/README.md

 Thats it!
 You will now see the WETH in your Metamask ready to move to the Lamden network.
 Next step, using Lamden Link.

 ### Lamden Link
-1. Head over to Lamden Link - www.lamdenlink.com
+1. Head to Lamden Link - www.lamdenlink.com

 2. You will need to click *Connect* to authorise Lamden Link for use with Metamask Wallet.
 Follow the prompts similar to the images below, read the details, click *Next*, then click *Connect*.